 The real challenge of constructivism is faced by constructivist teachers and teacher educators.
 It raises questions about what teachers need to know and be able to do.
 For teacher educators, it involves implementation of constructivist method in teacher education courses and teaching practices in response to discipline-specific requirements of teaching.
-Airasian and Waslsh (1997) point out that although constructivist approach is currently favored and considered to be a legitimate approach for learning and teaching, the application in the class room is not systematic.
-Methods typically are not identified precisely.
-There are suggestions for methods that are likely to foster construction of knowledge.
-But these are not precise.

 Constructivist teaching learning process is carried out in small group fashion.
 The learners are the potential participants so that their involvements in the activities, discussion, reviewing in group work are very important.
 They share experiences in their context to make their learning meaningful and enjoyable.
 Cooperation and collaboration are highly important in constructivist classroom.
-Therefore, the following precautions are to be considered before implementing this learning process.
+Therefore the following precautions are to be considered before implementing this learning process.

-- Criteria of grouping learners

-- How to decide the formation of the group?

-- How will each group be organized?

-- Role of the teacher in the group work.

-- Nature of teacher intervention in the group work.

-- How to make interactive through collaborative group work?
+- > Criteria of grouping learners - ► How to decide the formation of the group? - ► How will each group be organized? - ➤ Role of the teacher in the group work. - ➤ Nature of teacher intervention in the group work. - ➤ How to make interactive through collaborative group work?